Many of our patients have returned to the clinic with past foot pain flare-ups or presenting with new concerns.

-- Put my runners and orthotics on and kept these on all day.
+- Wore my runners and orthotics and kept these on all day.

-- Use my Point of Relief under my foot when I was feeding or sitting down to work on my laptop.
+- Used my Point of Relief under my foot when I was feeding or sitting down to work on my laptop.

 - Started calf strengthening and ankle mobility exercises (I did these in the shower as I found it helped to warm up my muscles).
 It was also the only time of the day I got to myself!